littleosbook/aenix/doc/book/page_frame_allocation.md

 that we can access to them.
 If the kernel is mapped in at `0xC0000000` (page directory entry with index 768), and we've used 4KB page frames, the kernel has at least one page table.
-If we assume, or limit us to, a kernel of size at most 4MB - 4KB, we can dedicate the last entry (entry 1023) of this page table for temporary mappings.
+If we assume, or limit us to, a kernel of size at most 4MB minus 4KB, we can dedicate the last entry (entry 1023) of this page table for temporary mappings.
 The virtual address of pages mapped in like this will be: